-Per bill scores is a good start, but we want something even easier for the typical busy American.
+Per bill counts is a good start, but we want something even easier for the typical busy American.

-So we’ll combine all the bills together into a single Representation Score for each legislator.
+So we’ll combine all the bills together into a single score for each legislator.

-For example: “This past month, your representative voted with their constituents 74% of the time.”
+For example: “This legislator votes with their constituents 74% of the time.”

-We’re using the same formula as above, but adding up all the legislators’ votes with & against their district, across all bills.
+We’re adding up all the legislators’ votes with & against their district, across all bills.

 Bills that get more votes from constituents are automatically weighted greater than those that attract less attention.